Operational clarity for daily work

 Hotel Preventive Maintenance - CELLYPSO

-Hotel preventive maintenance isn't a line item expense.
-It's insurance against catastrophe.
-Every chief engineer knows the moment when the phone rings at 3 AM: a pipe burst on the third floor, flooded rooms, guests standing in the lobby with suitcases.
-The cost of this incident isn't just the repair.
-It's compensations, lost bookings, negative reviews that live on the internet for years.
+The cost of that night isn't just the repair.
+It's the compensation, the lost bookings, and the reviews that sit on the internet for years.
 And it all started with a pipe that was "scheduled for inspection next month."

 The 1:5 Formula — Maintenance Math